-ACCESSORY - Subordinate and customarily incidental to a principal building or principal use on the same property.
+ACCESSORY- Subordinate and customarily incidental to a principal building or principal use on the same property.

-ACCESSORY DWELLING UNIT- A dwelling unit with bedroom, kitchen and bathroom facilities created on a building lot that is separate secondaryand detached fromto the principal structure.
+ACCESSORY DWELLING UNIT- A dwelling unit with bedroom, kitchen and bathroom facilities created on a building lot that is secondary to the principal structure.
 See "Dwelling, Attached" and "Dwelling, Detached."
 Also see Section 8.4.M.